Double Tax Treaties

 High net worth investor, dual resident but treaty resident outside the UK

-If an individual is considered a treaty non-resident in the UK, under any double tax treaties in place, the individual would only be liable for tax in the UK where the income has come from UK activities.
-This is important because it means that all non-UK investment income and gains are sheltered from UK tax.
+If an individual is considered a treaty non-resident in the UK, under most double tax treaties in place, the individual would only be liable for tax in the UK With reference to the relevant treaty paragraph.

 Despite being relatively common, the application of double tax treaties, and therefore the claim for tax relief can be a complicated affair.